 ‘It is a mediation on the M25 and gives an intriguing history of the occult archaeology of London that the ring-road discloses … Petit has witty and playful apercus for every mile he covers.’
 The Guardian

 Celebrating its 20th anniversary in 2022, London Orbital is an extraordinary and visionary film by Chris Petit and Iain Sinclair about the world’s largest by-pass, the M25.
-London Orbital is a road movie, a cinematic excursion into the futuristic literature of a century past, and a film dialogue between two writers who are also filmmakers (and vice versa).
+Produced for Channel 4, London Orbital is a road movie, a cinematic excursion into the futuristic literature of a century past, and a film dialogue between two writers who are also filmmakers (and vice versa).

 London Orbital is, among other things, a meditation on the difference between driving and walking.
 On Bram Stoker’s “undead”, on H.G.
 Wells and J.G.
 Ballard.
 On time and memory.
 On the difference between film and tape, sound and image.
 On trance states and the terror that lies beyond boredom; on shopping and terrorism; on Kabul and the leisure mall.
 On the invisible triangle of Thatcherism (covert arms deals, Essex gangsters, and drug dealing).
 On Pinochet and Thatcher as vampire lovers.